The original good reads: why everyone should make time for the classics

 They always have something new to say, and something to say about the new

 Back to that Venn diagram.
 As well as being really good, for a book to last a long time, new readers need to be able to relate to it, regardless of how distant its setting may feel.
-These are books that so brilliantly explore the constants of human life – love, death, morality – they remain relevant even as their readers' contexts change.
+Classics are books that so brilliantly explore the constants of human life – love, death, morality – they remain relevant even as their readers' contexts change.
 Our sympathies shift, our emotional response is recast, a book's emphasis and meaning widens, or narrows, depending on our own lives, but it always feels applicable and apposite.
 Classics are a window to a particular time, and also timeless.
-Magic on a page.
+Magic in book form.